 Love working with data, graphs, and analytics, don’t you?
 Then read on…

-The heart of a business is the fine-tuned data.
-For understanding the nuances of your business and the route it is taking, you need to be hands on about the eCommerce metrics.
+The heart of a business is its fine-tuned data.
+To understand the nuances of your business and the direction it is taking, you need to be hands-on with eCommerce metrics.
 From optimizing sales messages to maintaining quality traffic, understanding your site’s performance lies in the statistics.
 Analytics tools play an important role in unearthing that information for you.
 They gather all the relevant data, do the number crunching, put it all in a simple format that you can comprehend, and also give you suggestions on where to concentrate on getting the dollars flowing (the cherry on the cake, ain’t it?).

-We recommend analytical software as one of the first tools any website owner should install.
-You need to invest some time in choosing the right tool to get your business soaring.
+We recommend the best eCommerce analytics tools any website owner should have.
+You need to invest some time in choosing the right tools for eCommerce to get your business soaring.
 Plenty would match your budget and industry.
 To make your task a little less arduous, we have compiled a list of the best of the best analytics tools available in the market:

 The software can help you chart: